Computer Science 61C — Machine Structures (4 Units)

 When to take

 If you are considering focusing on hardware or the hardware-software interface, take this class as soon as possible.
-However, CS61A and CS61B probably open up much more academic and professional opportunities, and those classes should take priority especially if you plan to work on high level programming/theory and you don't need CS61C as a required class.
+CS61A and CS61B opens up much more academic and professional opportunities in software engineering, and this class is more important for software that is geared towards utilizing all available computing resources and computer architecture design.

 - EECS151: expands on the hardware components used in digital systems.